tyrants666/Android-My-Expo-App/README.md

 - `screens/`: Directory for individual screens or views of the app.
 - `navigation/`: Directory for navigation setup using React Navigation.
 - `styles/`: Directory for storing global styles or theme configurations.

-## Available Scripts

-In the project directory, you can run the following commands:

-- `npx expo start`: Starts the Expo development server.
-- `npm start`: Starts the Expo development server.
-- `npm run android`: Builds and runs the app on an Android device or emulator.
-- `npm run ios`: Builds and runs the app on an iOS simulator.
-- `npm run web`: Starts the app in a web browser using Expo Web.
-- `npm test`: Launches the test runner in the interactive watch mode.

 ## Learn More